AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] Whole Sales + profit  + fixed +currency usd all fields are disabled but for the item
 - [ ] Make rates sticky left and smaller with profit and unit price before them, also the fields should be prefilled and disabled based on the currency.
 - [ ] Make the details section field smaller
+- [ ] For profit fields we should have another row that shows the final price, or in the case of range min price and max price.
+- [ ]